FBICPU/a130/pages/policy.md

 In support of agency missions and business needs, and in coordination with program managers, agencies shall:

-1) Define, implement, and maintain processes, standards, and policies applied to all information resources at the agency, in accordance with OMB guidance.
+1) Define, implement, and maintain processes, standards, and policies applied to all information resources at the agency, in accordance with OMB guidance;

 2) Ensure that the CIO defines the development processes, milestones, review gates, and the overall policies for all strategy, business alignment, and investment planning, enterprise architecture, project management and reporting for information technology resources.

-The CIO should ensure that such processes and policies address IT resources appropriately.
+3) Ensure that such processes and policies address IT resources appropriately.
 At a minimum, these processes and policies shall ensure:

   a) The CIO certifies that IT systems are appropriately implementing incremental development;